wombelix/aws-neuron-driver/README.md

 -----

-This repository contains all available versions of the `GPL-2.0-only` source code of the AWS Neuron Driver.
+This repository contains all available versions of the AWS Neuron Driver source code (`GPL-2.0-only` license).
 A Linux kernel device driver supporting the AWS Neuron SDK.

+There is **no** independent development of features or bug fixes done in this repository.
+It is basically a mirror of the source code as it is released by AWS.

 [![REUSE status](https://api.reuse.software/badge/git.sr.ht/~wombelix/aws-neuron-driver)](https://api.reuse.software/info/git.sr.ht/~wombelix/aws-neuron-driver)